Slackware ARM on a Raspberry Pi

 When installing a desktop environment it boils down to one thing; preference.
 From the options available, there are a few to choose from, each with their own benefits and drawbacks.
 KDE is very nice and streamlined, but takes more of a toll on the Raspberry Pi due to it being somewhat resource hungry.
 On the other hand, fluxbox is very light and speedy but a little basic in looks and the GUI isn't to everybody's liking.
 Xfce is quite lightweight and aims to be fast and low on system resources, while still being visually appealing and user friendly.
 Blackbox is similar to Windowmaker and is able to generate beautiful window decorations on the fly at high speed.
 It's probably worth your while reading up on some of the different desktop environments available before you select one.

 For the purposes of this tutorial, we will install Xfce as our desktop environment.
-It's much lighter on system resources than KDE and perfect for our requirements on the Raspberry Pi 3.
+It's much lighter on system resources than KDE and perfect for our requirements.
 You may choose your own desktop environment here.

 Setting a ROOT password